graphcore/examples/applications/popart/bert/README.md

 python3 bert.py --config configs/demo.json
 ```

-This will compile the graph and run for 150 epochs.
+This will compile the graph and run for 500 training steps.
 At end our model should have overfit to 100% test accuracy.

 ##### View the pre-training results in Tensorboard